korkje/adt/readme.md

 ### Nested variants

-You can nest variants inside of variants:
+You can also nest variants inside of variants:

 ```typescript
 const ac_status = adt({